POVERTY, CLASS, AND INEQUALITY

 The Poverty, Class, and Inequality (PCI) Division of the Society for the Study of Social Problems (SSSP) is rooted in the principles of egalitarianism, which was so eloquently expressed by Karl Marx as, “... from each according to his ability, to each according to his need (or needs)...”
 (1875, Critique of the Gotha Program).
-In a world of growing and ever deepening inequality, the members of the PCI division, through their scholarship, research, community service and activism, focus on the issues of poverty, class and inequality as outcomes rooted in the unequal distribution of income, wealth, status and power and the resources and opportunities in industrial and capitalist society.
-The division’s mission is to identify the individual and structural factors that produce and reinforce existing class structures that create systemic and individual inequalities, which, in turn, produce and entrench social problems such unemployment, poverty, homelessness, and hunger, and limit access to food, housing, health care, education, and employment.
-Our research and scholarship also brings to light and educates about the institutional and structural barriers that limit and hinder the life chances of the sick, old, young, poor, disadvantaged, oppressed and excluded citizens in all societies.
+The Division’s mission is to identify the individual, neighborhood, and societal-level factors that produce class structures, create systemic and individual inequalities, produce and entrench social problems such unemployment, poverty, homelessness, and hunger, and limit access to food, housing, health care, education, and employment.
+Our research and scholarship also brings to light the institutional and structural barriers that limit and hinder the life chances of the sick, old, young, poor, disadvantaged, oppressed and excluded citizens in all societies.
 Through our community service and activism, we raise awareness about oppression, exclusion, injustice, persecution, and discrimination.

 The following suggested reading list is for SSSP colleagues and their students who wish to learn more about poverty, class, and inequality.
 The list is divided by topic and based on recommendations by the division members and the authors.